MetaKt/Architecture-Design/README.md

 ### 4. React Native Architecture Patterns and Tactics

-<li>React Native primarily employs a Component-Based Architecture (CBA) pattern, which is a common approach used in modern software development to enhance modularity and facilitate reuse.
-This pattern is especially effective in user interface development frameworks, such as React Native, where UI components can be encapsulated as reusable modules.Key aspects of React Native’s Component-Based Architecture include:<li>
+React Native primarily employs a Component-Based Architecture (CBA) pattern, which is a common approach used in modern software development to enhance modularity and facilitate reuse.
+This pattern is especially effective in user interface development frameworks, such as React Native, where UI components can be encapsulated as reusable modules.Key aspects of React Native’s Component-Based Architecture include:

 **Encapsulation:** Components in React Native are self-contained with their own logic and styling.
 This encapsulation helps in managing complexity, as each component maintains its own state and controls its rendering.